What's this comic about?

 In what state does Precocious take place?

 Chaos!
 Heh.
-I'm deliberately vague on this, but you might as well assume it's in the northern part of Virginia, as it's pretty much the only area I've ever known!
+I'm deliberately vague on this, but you might as well assume it's in the northern part of Virginia, as it's pretty much the only area I've ever known! ("The City" in the comic is clearly based on Washington, DC - but it'll always be The City.
+This is my own little reality to play with, and I don't want to bog it down much with grim actual reality.)

 What's with all the goofy names?